-The Collegiate Center is the general education curriculum at Hendrix.
-It consists of four components:
+One component is the Collegiate Center.
+The Collegiate Center is the general education curriculum at Hendrix that is required of all students.
+It consists of four parts:

-- The Freshman Experience consists of The Engaged Citizen, a freshman required course, and Explorations, a one-quarter credit weekly seminar.
+- The First-Year Experience consists of The Engaged Citizen, a first-year required course, and Explorations, a one-quarter credit weekly seminar.

 - Capacities recognize that all students must exhibit basic proficiencies in fundamental skills used across multiple disciplines.

 - Learning Domains afford multiple options for acquiring a basic understanding of the content, disciplinary styles, and modes of inquiries of the humanities, the natural sciences, and the social sciences in ways that may cross traditional disciplinary boundaries.

 - Your Hendrix Odyssey: Engaging in Active Learning is Hendrix's distinctive program of engaged learning.
 This program expands and formalizes currently available options for undergraduate research, study abroad, artistic development, internships, service experiences, and other hands-on activities.
 All students are required to complete three Odyssey experiences selected from the six categories of Artistic Creativity, Global Awareness, Professional & Leadership Development, Service to the World, Undergraduate Research, and Special Projects.

 In addition to the Collegiate Center, undergraduate students complete a required Major.
 Although not required, a second Major or a Minor are options for students who wish to pursue a second area of interest inmore depth.